matrix-org/matrix-spec-proposals/proposals/2918-refreshtokens.md

 If `expires_in_ms` is missing, the client can assume the access token won't expire.
 If `refresh_token` is missing but `expires_in_ms` is present, the client can assume the access token will expire but it won't have a way to refresh the access token without re-logging in.

+Clients advertise their support for refreshing tokens by setting the `refresh_token` field to `true` in the request body.

 ### Account registration API changes

 Unless `inhibit_login` is `true`, the account registration API returns two additional fields: